National Action Plan for Climate Change: Green India Mission

 The Green India Mission is aimed at protecting, restoring and enhancing India's green cover in response to the climate change.
 The mission has a cumulative target of increasing forest cover on 5 million hectares of land while improving the forest cover on additional 5 hectares.
 The mission also has a target of providing livelihood to 3 million people through the forest based activities and enhancing the provisioning capacity of the Indian forests along with their carbon sequestration capacity.
 The scheme was proposed for 10 years with an outlay of 60,000 crores but it has remained grossly underfunded.
 Due to the investment crunch, the scheme which was planned to be launched in 2012 was delayed for its final launch in 2015.
-The scheme also has an important goal of fulfilling India's Nationally Determined Contribution (NDC) target of sequestrating 2.5 Billion tonnes of "Carbon emissions" by 2020-30, which it submitted to UNFCCC.
-We are planting with massive plantation drives i.e. UP in 2017,18,19 and Maharashtra (under Green Maharashtra mission) and MP that later convert into disputed drive.
-But the result is not visible anywhere, because of faulty execution everywhere.
-Need immediate improvement and official are strictly thinking about this aspect, here the "One Tree My Duty" probably the best solution, provide by Ek Kadam Sansthan.
+The scheme also has an important goal of fulfilling India's Nationally Determined Contribution (NDC) target of sequestrating 2.5 Billion tonnes of "Carbon emissions" by 2020–30, which it submitted to UNFCCC.

-National Mission for Sustainable Agriculture (NMSA)
+National Mission for Sustainable Agriculture

-National Mission for Sustainable Agriculture includes multiple programmes for the sustainable growth of agriculture sector.
-It includes interventions like Soil Health Card Scheme, Paramparagat Krishi Vikas Yojana, Mission organic value chain development for North-East region, Rainfed Aread Development program, National Bamboo Mission and Sub Mission on Agro-Forestry.
+National Mission for Sustainable Agriculture (NMSA) includes multiple programmes for the sustainable growth of agriculture sector.
+It includes interventions like Soil Health Card Scheme, Paramparagat Krishi Vikas Yojana, Mission organic value chain development for North-East region, Rainfed Area Development program, National Bamboo Mission and Sub Mission on Agro-Forestry.
 These programs along with others like "Pradhan Mantri Krishi Sinchai Yojana" are aiming to promote judicious use of natural resources.
 The NMSA has four components, namely "Rainfed Area Development Program", "On Farm Water Management Program", "Soil Health Management Program" and "Climate Change and Sustainable Agriculture Monitoring, Modeling and Networking Program".

 Under NMSA, the Cabinet Committee on Economic affairs released the restructured "National Bamboo Mission" in 2018 to last till the end of 14th Five Year Plan period.
 The Mission is a centrally sponsored scheme in which the funding pattern for General states is in 60:40 ratio with the central government while for North-East and hilly areas it is 90:10.
 The Union Territories will get 100% funding from the centre.
 The goal of the scheme is to promote Bamboo cultivation on non-forest government land and on the private lands of farmers in the states where it has social, commercial and economic importance.

 Earlier in 2017, to further its aim of market development and commercial cultivation of Bamboo for the livelihood improvement of the tribals and farmers, the government had amended the Indian Forest Act, 1927, in order to remove the Bamboo plant from the category of trees to enable its cultivation and felling without permit in non-forest areas.